Friday, July 31, 2015

 "Dude seriously?
 You can't even let me have this?"
 Gono tenses up frustrated.

 "Anyway, you met him, I'm sure.
 He used to work on my dad's farm.
 Weird guy.
-Used to sing and smile all day... all jovial for no reason.
+Used to sing and smile all day... bit slow in the head, all jovial for no reason.
 He used to prune the trees and make weird sculptures out of them, remember?"

 "OK yeah, I think I met him once or twice."

 Gono lifts up his brows as if expecting Andee to already know.

 "Your little suspense is not working, unless you're trying to piss me off.
 What are you getting at?"